It’s Time. Back-to-School Prep has Begun.

 Back-to-school time always seems to come roaring out of nowhere, surprising me every year.
 August, you sneaky little summer month!

-The last few weeks of August are a frenzy for me.
+August is a frenzy for me.
 What clothes fit?
 Who needs a haircut?
 Where can I buy gym shoes (because I waited too long and Target is OUT.)
 And our district is starting school before Labor Day this year, so I really need to get it in gear.

 As a former teacher, this whole experience baffles me.
 I know the routine.
 I used to spend weeks getting my classroom ready to go.
 But ask me to prep my own kids and I’m a hot mess.